- What is Handshake?

 Issues related to unpaid internships have been addressed in litigation.
 The Fair Labor Standards Act (FLSA) has information regarding interns.
 Employers must determine for themselves whether their internship meets legal standards.

 - How do I hire an international student for an internship or entry level job?

 Check out our handout about hiring international students.

 - What is the Work-Study Program?

-The federal government provides money to help pay the wages of a small number of college students with financial need to work in non-profit organizations.
+The federal government provides money to help pay the wages of a small number of university students with financial need to work in non-profit organizations.
 Student eligibility is related to financial need.
 Calvin has partnerships with a few local non-profit organizations to offer internship quality, paid, Work-Study opportunities off campus during the school year (not summer).
 See more information about Work-Study on our student employment webpage.

 - How does a student find an internship?